Microsoft Premier Support

 About 10 years ago, Microsoft started to outsource a good portion of its Premier Support operations overseas to companies such as Tata, Wipro, and Mindtree.

-Microsoft Premier/Unified Support is an important resource for enterprises and government agencies, providing personalized Microsoft technical advice and expertise to ensure the success of their operations.
+Microsoft Premier/Unified Support is an important resource for enterprises and Government-wide Acquisition Contracts (GWAC) such as SEWP and GSA, providing personalized Microsoft technical advice and expertise to ensure the success of their operations.
 With the recent addition of the “as needed” model of Unified, the number of support tickets flowing out of the US has increased significantly.

 To keep up with the high demand, Microsoft has outsourced most of its Premier/Unified support overseas to maximize cost savings.
 The company can take advantage of lower labor costs and access to a larger pool of IT professionals from around the world.
 By doing this, Microsoft can provide enterprise and government customers with Problem Resolution Support (PRS) and increase its support services profit margins.